gitlabhq/omnibus-gitlab/doc/settings/database.md

 ### Upgrade a non-packaged PostgreSQL database

-NOTE: **Note:**
+Before proceeding with the upgrade, note the following:

+- Before upgrading, check the [GitLab and PostgreSQL version compatibility table](../package-information/postgresql_versions.md) to determine your upgrade path.
+  When using GitLab backup/restore you **must** keep the same version of GitLab so upgrade PostgreSQL first then GitLab.
+- The [backup and restore Rake task](https://docs.gitlab.com/ee/raketasks/backup_restore.html#create-a-backup-of-the-gitlab-system) can be used to back up and restore the database to a later version of PostgreSQL.
+- If configuring a version number whose binaries are unavailable on the file system, GitLab/Rails will use the default database's version binaries (default as per [GitLab and PostgreSQL version compatibility table](../package-information/postgresql_versions.md)).
-If you're using Amazon RDS and are seeing extremely high (near 100%) CPU utilization following a major version upgrade (i.e. from `10.x` to `11.x`), running an `ANALYZE VERBOSE;` query may be necessary to recreate query plans and reduce CPU utilization on the database server(s).
+- If you're using Amazon RDS and are seeing extremely high (near 100%) CPU utilization following a major version upgrade (i.e. from `10.x` to `11.x`), running an `ANALYZE VERBOSE;` query may be necessary to recreate query plans and reduce CPU utilization on the database server(s).
 [Amazon recommends this](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.PostgreSQL.html) as part of a major version upgrade.

-Before upgrading, check the [GitLab and PostgreSQL version compatibility table](../package-information/postgresql_versions.md) to determine your upgrade path.
-When using GitLab backup/restore you **must** keep the same version of GitLab so upgrade PostgreSQL first then GitLab.

-The [backup and restore Rake task](https://docs.gitlab.com/ee/raketasks/backup_restore.html#create-a-backup-of-the-gitlab-system) can be used to back up and restore the database to a later version of PostgreSQL.

-This example demonstrates upgrading from a database host running PostgreSQL 10 to another database host running PostgreSQL 11 and incurs downtime.
+The following example demonstrates upgrading from a database host running PostgreSQL 10 to another database host running PostgreSQL 11 and incurs downtime:

 1. Spin up a new PostgreSQL 11 database server that is set up according to the [database requirements](https://docs.gitlab.com/ee/install/requirements.html#database).